 What are the best Zoho Notebook features?

-Zoho Notebook features various text formatting, as you'd come to expect of any decent digital platform, which means the ability to use bold, italics, and underline, to name a few.
+Zoho Notebook features various text formatting, as you'd come to expect of any decent digital platform, that includes bold, italics, and underline, to name a few.

 More advanced features include checklists, images, tables, and links, all integrated within the card you're creating.